-He advises clients on a wide range of human resources topics, such as employee discipline and discharge, severance planning, independent contractor classifications, wage payment, family and medical leave, disability law, military leave, joint employment issues, affirmative action and reductions in force.
+He advises clients on a wide range of human resources topics, such as drug testing, employee discipline and discharge, severance planning, independent contractor classifications, wage payment, family and medical leave, disability law, military leave, joint employment issues, affirmative action and reductions in force.

 Outside the Office

 Greg played NCAA lacrosse at LeMoyne College and post-collegiate club lacrosse at UNC.
 He now enjoys coaching his boys’ youth teams in Atlanta, including baseball, football and basketball at the Northside Youth Organization (NYO), and lacrosse at Northside Surge.
 Parishioner at Christ the King Catholic Church.
 Avid supporter of The Marist School, Catholic Charities of Atlanta, Atlanta Habitat for Humanity.
 Father of 1 girl + 3 boys.